 - (1) The Company's STIBP is on a statutory basis for its insurance operations, and excludes the holding company. - (2) The statutory surplus trigger must be met in order to pay any short-term incentive bonus.
-The 2020 trigger for statutory surplus reflects a 3% minimum growth in statutory surplus from December 31, 2019 to December 31, 2020. - (3) Combined ratio is defined on a statutory basis as losses and loss adjustment expenses plus underwriting expenses, divided by net written premiums, of the insurance operations. - (4) Direct written premium growth is defined as the growth in top-line premiums across all insurance subsidiary and affiliate companies.
-All segments are included. - (5) Return on equity is defined as statutory pre-tax income divided by statutory surplus of the insurance operations. - (6) For the CEO, achievement of the target goals equates to a performance multiplier of 1.0 for incentive payouts, while achievement of the threshold goals equates to 0.65 and achievement of the stretch goals equates to 1.2.
-For other NEOs, achievement of the target goals equates to a performance multiplier of 1.0 for incentive payouts, while achievement of the threshold goals equates to 0.5 and achievement of the stretch goals equates to 2.0.
+The 2021 trigger for statutory surplus reflects a 3% minimum growth in statutory surplus from December 31, 2020 to December 31, 2021.
+The statutory surplus trigger has been removed for the 2022 STIBP. - (3) Combined ratio is defined on a statutory basis as losses and loss adjustment expenses plus underwriting expenses, divided by net written premiums, of the insurance operations. - (4) Direct written premium growth is defined as the growth in top-line premiums across all insurance subsidiary and affiliate companies.
+All segments are included. - (5) Return on equity is defined as statutory pre-tax income divided by statutory surplus of the insurance operations.